jdelorm/Inventory-Management-App/README.md

 Title: Inventory Management Application

-Purpose: To build a JavaFX-based inventory system that allows users to manage parts and products using a clean GUI and data models
+Purpose: To build a JavaFX-based inventory system that allows users to manage parts and products using a GUI and data models

 Author: John DeLorme